vakhrymchuk/dev-test/BUSROUTES.md

-Your task is to implement a micro service which is able to answer whether there is a bus route providing a direct connection between two given stations. *Note: the station identifiers given in a query may not be part of any bus route!*
+Your task is to implement a micro service which is able to answer whether there is a bus route providing a direct connection between two given stations. *Note:
+The station identifiers given in a query may not be part of any bus route!*

 ### Bus Route Data

 The first line of the data gives you the number of bus routes **N**. **N** bus routes follow.
-For each bus route there will be **one** line containing a space separated list of at integers.
-This list contains at least one integer.
+For each bus route there will be **one** line containing a space separated list of integers.
+This list contains at least two integers.
 The **first** integer represents the bus **route id**.
 The bus route id is unique among all other bus route ids in the input.
 The remaining integers in the list represent a list of **station ids**.
 Station ids may occur in multiple bus